wagtail/wagtail-ai/docs/editor-integration.md

 ### Adding Your Own Prompts

-Explore the [ModelViewSet](https://docs.wagtail.org/en/stable/reference/viewsets.html#modelviewset) labeled `Prompts` within the Wagtail settings menu, here you'll be able to view, edit and add new prompts.
+Explore the [ModelViewSet](https://docs.wagtail.org/en/stable/reference/viewsets.html#modelviewset) labeled "Prompts" within the Wagtail settings menu, here you'll be able to view, edit and add new prompts.